Oklahoma vs. Iowa State NCAA Football Odds, Plays and Insights | November 20, 2021

 - Iowa State has played 10 games, with four wins against the spread.

-- Iowa State's games this season have hit the over on five of nine set point totals (55.6%).
+- Iowa State's games this season have gone over the total in five out of nine opportunities (55.6%).

-- Iowa State is 4-3 against the spread and 4-3 overall when the team churns out over 384.7 yards.
+- Iowa State is 4-3 against the spread and 4-3 overall when the team totals over 384.7 yards.

-- The Cyclones have turned the ball over 10 times, seven fewer times than the Sooners have forced turnovers (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.